 Quickstart Guide

-The user-friendly Khiops Python library provides a unique Auto-ML pipeline.
+The user-friendly Khiops Python library provides a unique Auto-ML solution.
 Khiops offers significant practical advantages, based on an original formalism:

 - Advanced Automation